Roberta Lawson: Civic career

-Roberta Lawson became active in women's clubs, which were organizing to address social and community needs.
+When Lawson returned from college, she wanted to form new clubs that were all about friendship and culture.
+Lawson became active in women's clubs organized to address social and community needs.
 In 1903 she became president of the Nowata Women's Club, and by 1917 was elected to a term to the Oklahoma State Federation of Women's Clubs.
-The following year, she became active in the General Federation of Women's Clubs, where she held a number of offices, including music chairman.
-During that time, she wrote compositions for Indian Music Programs for clubs, as well as for Special Music Days (1926).
-While she served as president from 1935–1938, she led the General Federation's two million members in goals of "uniform marriage and divorce laws, birth control, and civic service."
+The following year, she became active in the General Federation of Women's Clubs, where she held several offices, including music chairman.
+During that time, she wrote compositions for Indian Music Programs for clubs and Special Music Days (1926).
+While she served as president from 1935 to 1938, she led the General Federation's two million members in goals of "uniform marriage and divorce laws, birth control, and civic service."

-Her local and regional leadership earned Lawson recognition and new challenges at a state and national level.
+Her local and regional leadership earned Lawson recognition and new challenges at the state and national levels.
 During World War I, she was appointed by the Oklahoma governor as head of the Women's Division of the Oklahoma Council of Defense.
 During the Great Depression and the administration of President Franklin D. Roosevelt, Lawson was selected for Eleanor Roosevelt's National Committee for the Mobilization for Human Needs (1933–1934).

 Lawson served as the director of the Oklahoma Historical Society, as a member of the Board of Regents for Oklahoma College for Women (now the University of Science and Arts of Oklahoma) in Chickasha, and as a member of the board of trustees of the University of Tulsa.
-She also belonged to local music and women's clubs in Tulsa, and the city's First Presbyterian Church, as well as the Daughters of the American Revolution, a heritage organization.
+She also belonged to local music and women's clubs in Tulsa and the city's First Presbyterian Church, as well as the Daughters of the American Revolution, a heritage organization.
+Lawson died because of leukemia on December 31, 1940, and was later buried in Tulsa's Memorial Park Cemetery.
+In her life, Lawson is remembered for spending 35 years total in club work, and changing her communities such as Tulsa, Nowata, and in general Oklahoma for the better.